 Generally speaking, Neutron networks can be created by all tenants.
 The administrator tenant will generally create some public Neutron networks that map to the underlay physical network directly for providing floating IPs: other tenants will create their own private Neutron networks as necessary.

 In Calico, because all traffic is L3 and routed, the role of Neutron network as L2 connectivity domain is not helpful.
 Therefore, in Calico, Neutron networks are simply containers for subnets.
-Best practices for operators configuring Neutron networks in Calico deployments can be found in this document.
+Best practices for operators configuring Neutron networks in Calico deployments can be found in Set up OpenStack.

 It is not useful for non-administrator tenants to create their own Neutron networks.
 Although Calico will allow non-administrator tenants to create Neutron networks, generally speaking administrators should use Neutron quotas to prevent non-administrator tenants from doing this.